 Meanwhile, combine oil and butter flavoring.
 Rub oil all over the inside of the cast iron pan, then pour the remaining oil into the pan, until it is about 1/8 inch deep.
 Set aside

 Remove dough bowl from proofing area.
 Add the rest of the flour and return to the stand mixer.
 Beat on medium speed until well combined – about 4 minutes.
 The dough should be between the consistency of cookie dough and bread dough and should adhere in a single lump.

 Place dough on a lightly floured surface and roll out to fit the size of the pan – you may divide the dough evenly if using multiple small pans to make personal pizzas .

 Place the dough into the prepared pan – pressing with oiled or floured hands until the dough meets the edge of the pan.
 With your fingers, form a ‘lip’ around the edge – about ½ inch.
 Cover the pan and set into a warm area to rise for an hour.

 Place your oven to the highest heat – for an electric oven, set the heat to 500 degrees.
 For a gas oven with a bottom broiler you can either set it to 500 degrees or use the Hi Broiler function.
 Allow the oven to get hot while the dough is rising.

-Meanwhile make the sauce: combine all Sauce ingredients in a small saucepan over medium heat, and simmer until it thickens slightly, about ten minutes.
-Set aside.
+Meanwhile make the sauce: combine all Sauce ingredients in a small saucepan over medium heat, and simmer until it thickens slightly, it takes about ten minutes.
+Then set it aside.

 Remove the pan from the oven and allow to cool for about 5-7 minutes – it will be very hot! – then use a pizza cutter to cut it into wedges.
 Serve in the pan at the table.